When to File for an Employment-Based Green Card: Timing an I-140 Petition

 If your I-140 petition is based on a category that requires a labor certification from the Department of Labor (DOL), the planned-for preparation time will need to factor this in.
 The labor certification process requires an employer to conduct a test of the labor market.
 Your position will be advertised according to regulatory guidelines, and your employer will have to wait an additional 30 days after completing recruitment to interview qualified candidates.

 Upon finding no qualified U.S. candidates available for the position, your employer will submit an Application for Permanent Employment Certification with the DOL, which normally takes several months to process.
-In early 2022, many applications were taking six months or more.
-The prevailing wage step, which most employers complete before advertising the position, also is taking about six months as of early 2022.
+In late 2023, many applications were taking 12 months or more.

 USCIS Processing Times of Form I-140